The Full Monty: Box office

-When the film was released in the United Kingdom, it topped the box office for thirteen weeks, becoming the highest-grossing British film of all-time after nine weeks, surpassing Four Weddings and a Funeral.
 It also opened at number one in Australia where it remained for five weeks.
 In France, it opened at the same time as The Lost World: Jurassic Park and recorded a per screen average of $16,699 compared to the former's $19,133, finishing in third place for the week.
-On 27 January 1997 it surpassed Jurassic Park to become the highest-grossing film in the UK.
+On 27 January 1998, it surpassed Jurassic Park to become the highest-grossing film in the UK and finished with a gross of £52.2 million ($85 million).
+In the United States and Canada it finished its run with a gross of $46 million.
+It grossed $127 million in other international markets for a worldwide gross of $258 million.